How to pay down the principal on a mortgage

 Access the equity in your home

-Once your home loan has sufficient equity or is paid in full, you may be able to tap into your home's equity.
-Whether you need to add a mother-in-law suite to accommodate an aging parent or cover some unexpected medical expenses, your chances of being approved for a home equity line of credit (HELOC) can improve when you have sufficient equity or own your home.
+Once your home has sufficient equity or is paid in full, you may be able to tap into your home's equity.
+Whether you need to add a mother-in-law suite to accommodate an aging parent or cover other expenses, your chances of being approved for a home equity line of credit (HELOC) can improve when you have sufficient equity or own your home.

 Enjoy peace of mind